r8btx/Server-Clock-Bookmarklet/README.md

 While **Server Clock** aims to be accurate, no warranty is given.
 Use at your own risk!
 This document is revised using ChatGPT.

-## Quick Set Up
+## Quick Setup

 - Open the [Server Clock bookmarklet page](https://r8btx.github.io/Server-Clock-Bookmarklet/page) and drag the "Server Clock" link to your bookmark bar.

-If you wish to create the bookmarklet from the source, you can do so with [this tool](https://chriszarate.github.io/bookmarkleter/).
+If you wish to generate the bookmarklet directly from the source, you can do so using [this tool](https://chriszarate.github.io/bookmarkleter/).

 ## How to Use